Hosting Guests with Allergies or Asthma

 Invest in an Air Purifier

 The air in every home is full of dust and other common allergens that are sure to set off respiratory issues in some.
 In order to remove these airborne allergens, invest in an air purifier.
-Not only will this make your visitors more comfortable, it can also improve your family’s overall health.
+Not only will this make your visitors more comfortable, but it can also improve your family’s overall health.

 We mentioned steam cleaning the carpets and furniture if you have pets.
 However, this is actually a good idea even if you don’t have furry friends roaming your home.
 Pets aside, it’s a good idea to clean absolutely everything before your loved ones arrive.
 This will ensure your home is free from excessive dust and pesky dust mites.
 It’ll also leave your home looking and smelling great for your guests.

 Not sure what to clean?
 Some of the most important cleaning tasks include: